Semiring Provenance for Lightweight Description Logics: Proof of Theorem (Complexity of )

 \item For BCQ entailment, we adapt the rewriting algorithm (Definition \ref{def:rewriting}) so that it does not take into account monomials and uses $\Omc'$ instead of $\mn{saturate}(\Omc)$.
-The proof is then similar to the one for Theorem \ref{th:complexity:provBCQmonomial}: We obtain a \NP-upper bound by guessing a rewriting $q^*$ together with a rewriting sequence and a match for $q^*$ in $\Dmc$.
-Since $\Omc'=\{\alpha\mid(\alpha,\monomial)\in \mn{saturate}(\Omc)\}$, it is easy to check that $q^*$ can be obtained by the adapted rewriting algorithm iff there exists $(q^*,\monomial^*)\in\Rew(q^*,\Omc^{\why})$, and that the BCQ entailment algorithm is correct. \end{itemize} \NP-hardness of BCQ entailment already holds for, e.g., DL-Lite \shortcite{DBLP:journals/jar/CalvaneseGLLR07}. \end{proof}
+The proof is then similar to the one for Theorem \ref{th:complexity:provBCQmonomial}: We obtain a \NP-upper bound by guessing $\Omc'$, a rewriting $q^*$, a rewriting sequence and a match for $q^*$ in the set $\Dmc$ of assertions in $\Omc'$.
+Since $\Omc'=\{\alpha\mid(\alpha,\monomial)\in \mn{saturate}(\Omc)\}$, it is easy to check that $q^*$ can be obtained by the adapted rewriting algorithm iff there exists $(q^*,\monomial^*)\in\Rew(q^*,\Omc^{\why})$, and that the BCQ entailment algorithm is correct. \end{itemize} \NP-hardness of BCQ entailment already holds for, e.g., DL-Lite \shortcite[Theorem~44]{DBLP:journals/jar/CalvaneseGLLR07}, and \PTime-hardness of axiom entailment already holds for the language of GCIs of the form $C\sqsubseteq D$ with $C:= A\mid A_1\sqcap A_2$ and $D:=A \mid \bot$~\cite{Cook2011-COOLFO-2} (see also \shortcite[Theorem 4.3, case 1]{DBLP:conf/kr/CalvaneseGLLR06}, for PTime-hardness of instance checking in the language of GCIs of the form $C\sqsubseteq D$, with $C:= A\mid A_1\sqcap A_2 \mid \exists R.A$ and $D:=A$, where $A,A_1,A_2\in \NC$ and $R\in\NR$). \end{proof}